 This eye disease occurs when there are changes to the macula, a small portion of the retina that is located on the inside back layer of the eye.
 AMD is a loss of central vision that can occur in two forms: “dry” (atrophic) and “wet” (exudative).

-Most people with macular degeneration have the dry form.
-While there is no specific treatment for dry AMD, studies have shown a potential benefit from vitamin supplements a Mediterranean diet and cessation of smoking.
+Most people with macular degeneration have a dry form.
+While there is no specific treatment for dry AMD, studies have shown a potential benefit from vitamin supplements a Mediterranean diet, and cessation of smoking.
 The less common wet form may respond to intraocular injections of anti-VEGF medications if detected and treated early.

 In its early stages, the following signs of macular degeneration can go unnoticed.

 Gradual loss of ability to see objects clearly.